Julian Pękala

-Julian Pękala (1904 in Dębowierzchy, Congress Poland – March 3, 1977, in Warsaw, Poland) was the Primate Bishop of the Polish Catholic Church from 1951 to 1959 as president of the episcopal college, and Primate Bishop from 1965 to 1975.
+Julian Pękala (1904 – March 3, 1977, in Warsaw, Poland) was the Primate Bishop of the Polish Catholic Church from 1951 to 1959 as president of the episcopal college, and Primate Bishop from 1965 to 1975.
 From 1951 to 1959, he was the parish priest of the Cathedral Parish of the Holy Spirit in Warsaw.
 From March 23, 1961, to October 29, 1965, he served as the bishop ordinary of the Wrocław diocese of the Polish Catholic Church.

 Biography

+Pękala was born 1904 in Dębowierzchy, Congress Poland.
 In 1928, he received priestly ordination in Krakow from Bishop Francis Hodur of the Polish National Catholic Church.
 As a pastor, he worked in parishes such as the Parish of St. John the Baptist in Święciechowo, Szewna, the Parish of Our Lady of Victory in Chełm, the Parish of the Good Shepherd in Henryków (Warsaw), and the Parish of the Assumption of the Blessed Virgin Mary in Lublin.

 He was consecrated a bishop in 1952 by Bishop Roman Maria Jakub Próchniewski of the Old Catholic Mariavite Church with the assistance of Bishop Wacław Maria Bartłomiej Przysiecki (also of the Old Catholic Mariavite Church) and Bishop Adam Jurgielewicz (of the Polish Catholic Church).